vikramriyer/vikramriyer.github.io/_posts/2020-10-09-fastai-chapter6-questionnaire.md

 __Legit argument__: So what if we create one extra method, would it hurt us?

 Absolutely not!
 It's just a choice, use it or leave it.
-However, IMO it's handy and aesthetic as a coder.
+However, IMO it's handy and aesthetic to a developer.

 ### Q9.
 What are the methods to customize how the independent and dependent variables are created with the data block API?